 The timeslot field has an @PlanningVariable annotation, so OptaPlanner knows that it can change its value.
-In order to find potential Timeslot instances to assign to this field, OptaPlanner uses the valueRangeProviderRefs property to connect to a value range provider (explained later) that provides a List<Timeslot> to pick from.
+In order to find potential Timeslot instances to assign to this field, OptaPlanner uses the variable type to connect to a value range provider that provides a List<Timeslot to pick from.